 In the physiology screen the image of the beating heart is a visual representation of the heart rate and is not an exact representation of beats per minute.
-Key features of this screen are numbered shown in Figure 5-12 on page 101.
-This example is of the continuous physiology screen during active monitoring with the HemoSphere Swan-Ganz module and slaved-in ECG, MAP, and CVP signals.
+Key features of this screen are numbered shown in Figure 5-12

-- 1. ScvO2/SvO2 parameter data and signal quality indicator (SQI) are displayed here while the HemoSphere oximetry cable is connected and actively monitoring venous oxygen saturation. - Cardiac output (CO/CI) is indicated on the arterial side of the vascular system animation.
+- 1. ScvO2/SvO2 parameter data and signal quality indicator (SQI) are displayed here while the HemoSphere oximetry cable is connected and actively monitoring venous oxygen saturation. - 2.
+Cardiac output (CO/CI) is indicated on the arterial side of the vascular system animation.
 The blood flow animation rate will adjust based on the CO/CI value and the low/high target ranges selected for that parameter. - 3.
-Systemic Vascular Resistance, indicated in the center of the vascular system animation, is available while monitoring CO/CI and utilizing MAP and CVP analog pressure signal inputs from a connected patient monitor or two HemoSphere pressure cables, as SVR =[(MAP-CVP)/CO]80.
+Systemic Vascular Resistance, indicated in the center of the vascular system animation, is available while monitoring CO/CI and utilizing MAP and CVP analog pressure signal inputs from a connected patient monitor or two HemoSphere pressure cables, as SVR =[(MAP-CVP)/CO]\80.
 While in minimally-invasive monitoring mode, only CVP is required using the CVP entry screen, CVP monitoring through a HemoSphere pressure cable or through analog input.
 The level of constriction shown in the vessel will adjust based on the derived SVR value, and the low/high target ranges selected for that parameter.

-The alarms/targets settings can be adjusted through the Alarms / Targets setting screen (see Alarms / Targets Setup Screen on page 141) or by selecting the desired parameter as a key parameter, and accessing the tile configuration menu by touching inside of the parameter tile.
+The alarms/targets settings can be adjusted through the Alarms / Targets setting screen (see Alarms / Targets Setup Screen on page 140) or by selecting the desired parameter as a key parameter, and accessing the tile configuration menu by touching inside of the parameter tile.

 The example shown in Figure 5-12 on page 101 is while monitoring with a HemoSphere Swan-Ganz module.
 Differences in appearance and parameters will occur with other monitoring modes.
-For example, while monitoring within FloTrac sensor monitoring mode, HR{avg} is replaced by PR, PPV and SVV appear (if configured), and EDV and RVEF are not shown.
+For example, while monitoring within FloTrac sensor monitoring mode, HRavg is replaced by PR, PPV and SVV appear (if configured), and EDV and RVEF are not shown.